Convergence of clock processes in random environments and ageing in the p-spin SK model

-Before entering in more details, let us briefly describe the general setting of \emph{Markov jump processes} in random environments that we consider here.
+Before entering in more detail, let us briefly describe the general setting of \textit{Markov jump processes} in random environments that we consider here.
 Our arena is a sequence of loop-free graphs, $G_n(\VV_n, \LL_n)$ with set of vertices, $\VV_n$, and set of edges, $\LL_n$.

-A \emph{random environment} is a family of positive random variable, $\t_n(x), x\in \VV_n$, defined on some abstract probability space, $(\O,\FF, \P)$.
+A \textit{random environment} is a family of positive random variables, $\t_n(x), x\in\VV_n$, defined on some abstract probability space, $(\O,\FF, \P)$.
 Note that we do not assume independence.

-Next we define discrete time Markov processes, $J_n$, with state space $\VV_n$ and non-zero transition probabilities along the edges, $\LL_n$.
+Next we define discrete time Markov processes, $J_n$, with state space $\VV_n$ and nonzero transition probabilities along the edges, $\LL_n$.
 We denote by $\mu_n$ its initial distribution and by $p_n(x,y)$ the elements of its transition matrix.
 Note that the $p_n$ may be random variables on the space $(\O,\FF,\P)$.
-We assume that the process $J_n$ admits a unique invariant measure $\pi_n$.
+We assume that the process $J_n$ is reversible and admits a unique invariant measure $\pi_n$.

 We construct our process of interest, $X_n$, as a time change of $J_n$.
 To this end we set